airyhq/airy/docs/docs/sources/facebook.md

 ### Connect a Facebook source via the UI

-You can connect a Facebook source via your Airy Core instance UI.
+You can connect a Facebook source via your Airy Core instance [UI](/ui/overview).

-On your instance's Airy Core UI, click on 'Channels' on the left sidebar menu and select the Facebook channel.
+On your instance's [Control Center](/ui/control-center/introduction), click on 'Catalog' on the left sidebar menu and select the Facebook channel.
 Add your Facebook Page ID and Page Access Token in the respective fields.
 You can optionally add a name and an image.

 <img alt="Facebook connect" src={useBaseUrl('img/sources/facebook/facebook_ui.png')} />